Impeachment of Renato Corona: Bribery controversy

 Following the revelations, budget secretary Florencio Abad confirmed the release of an additional ₱1.107 billion in pork barrel funds to senators who voted to convict Corona.
 According to Abad, two of the three senators who voted to acquit Corona received nothing: Senator Bongbong Marcos and Senator Miriam Defensor-Santiago.
 He claimed the funds were part of the Disbursement Acceleration Program (DAP), a relatively new and little known lump-sum budgetary item introduced by the Aquino administration.
 On July 1, 2014, the Supreme Court ruled the DAP unconstitutional, reaffirming that ruling on February 3, 2015.

 Senator Joker Arroyo, who voted to acquit Corona, denied receiving the alleged 'incentive' funds, and accused the Aquino administration of "outright bribery, right at the presidential doorstep".
 Santiago encouraged Supreme Court litigation regarding the DAP, saying that the program was unconstitutional as it allowed the executive branch of government to "play favorites" among senators.

 In a statement to reporters, former chief justice Corona said that the revelations vindicated him and proved that his ouster was a violation of the constitution.
 He said he was not surprised by them, as they merely confirmed what he and many Filipinos had suspected.

 On January 20, 2014, Senator Ramon Bong Revilla revealed that he was convinced by President Benigno Aquino III to convict the chief justice.

 When the Supreme Court released its decision about DAP, Sen. Miriam Defensor Santiago, urged the 20 senators and 188 representatives to return the "reward money" they received and said that President Aquino was in violation of the constitution by giving "reward money", a probable cause to a impeachment complaint against Aquino, Santiago added the solons can sue on this case.
 However due to Liberal Party (Team PNoy) dominant Congress, the impeachment cannot be successful.

-Fates of participants

-As of today, these are the fates of the House prosecutors, defense counsels, defendant, and senators.

-Defendant

 Renato Corona died on April 29, 2016, just over two months before Aquino's term ended.
 In June 2016, the Sandiganbayan Third Division dismissed his pending criminal cases.
-Aquino who was the root cause of this was died on June 24, 2021.

-Senators

-Since 2012, three senators have since died, and two have retired.
-Four successfully defended their seats in 2013, of these, three ran for vice president in 2016 all lost.
-Of the five who defended their Senate seats in 2016, three won and two lost.
-Of the seven who were term-limited in 2016, five were elected back to the Senate in 2019 and two were beaten and have not returned to the Senate.
-One who sought higher office in 2016 after serving one full term lost for vice president until become president in 2022.
-One was reelected in 2019.